Suffering from Low Open Rates? Discover 5 Must Do Email Tests Inside

 Here are 5 simple tests you can try to discover what works better for your audience:

 - Direct selling subject line vs. soft selling subject line.
 As the Subject line is one of the first elements of the email the recipient sees, you can start experimenting with the Subject line.If the purpose of your email is sell a product or service, it is reasonable that you tell about it in the Subject line.Direct selling Subject line sometimes works and sometimes not.
 In some cases the Subject line only hinting about what is inside the email works better and generates more email opens.
 That's why the email Subject is what you can start your email testing with.

 - HTML format vs. plain text format.
 It's believed that beautiful HTML emails attract the better recipients' response.
 In fact, HTML emails work well if they load fast and display well.
 When designing an HTML email, make sure the email is readable even with the images turned off.
-And don't forget about the plain text version of the HTML email.
-Ensure it can be read and understood by the subscriber too.
-For example, if you create and send emails with G-Lock EasyMail – bulk email sender and newsletter software, you can edit the plain text part of the HTML email separately.
-G-Lock EasyMail sends both HTML and text versions of your email what is very convenient if the recipient can access email only in the plain text format.
+And don't forget about the plain text emails.
+Sometimes they can perform better than HTML emails.
+G-Lock EasyMail7 bulk email sender and newsletter software sends both HTML and text versions of your email what is very convenient if the recipient can access email only in the plain text format.

 - Call-to-action at the top vs. call-to-action at the bottom.
 The "call-to-action" button is the 3rd element in the email worth testing.
 You can try different call-to-action text ["Buy Now", "Add to Cart", "Order Now", "Get Your Copy Now", Grab Your Copy for Only $$" etc.].
 You can try with and without the price and you can try different call-to-action button locations [at the top, at the bottom, in the middle and all of them at once].